Suprapubic catheter care

 I Would Like to Learn About:

 A suprapubic catheter (tube) drains urine from your bladder.
-It is inserted into your bladder through a small hole in your belly.
+It is inserted into your bladder through a small hole in your lower belly.
 You may need a catheter because you have urinary incontinence (leakage), urinary retention (not being able to urinate), surgery that made a catheter necessary, or another health problem.

 What to Expect at Home